Lord-of-the-Galaxy/heroku-multi-account/README.md

 #### Finishing up
 You're all done now, you just need to start the worker dyno on the correct account/app.
 If the date is between **1st** and **21st** (both inclusive), start the dyno on the _master_ (using `heroku ps:scale worker=1`).
 Otherwise, start it on the _slave_.
 This should ensure best results.

+## Bugs and features
+Please [open an issue](https://github.com/Lord-of-the-Galaxy/heroku-multi-account/issues/new) or pull request (if you fixed it yourself) in case of any bugs or feature requests.
+Thanks :)